seoProductions/FizzBuzz-In-Assembly-Language/README.md

 ## Reflection

 Looking back at my project, I felt that I had grown 🌱 considerably.
 This expirience as a whole has made me a better programmer.
-I now take better desisions 🧠 when writing code, weather it be efficiency wise, and or architecture wise.
+I now take better desisions 🧠 when writing code, wether it be efficiency wise, and or architecture wise.
 I have no regrets of this project!
 Nor do I regret the headaches 😊.
 I am glad I pushed through and I can now look back and reflect...

 ## Q&A